bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers-draft.md

 1. Add type annotations for `*const T` and `*mut T`.
 This should be able to use the same logic as arrays.
 1. Add expression generation for taking the reference of an identifier.
+1. Get a raw pointer to a field in a structure.
 1. Add a failure test by generating a reference operator where the operand is not an identifier.
 1. Add deref generation for expressions.
 1. Add deref mutation generation for statement generators.
+1. Compute raw pointer offsets
+1. Mutate dereference to a field name